Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 Psssst!
 Sitebulb doesn't charge anything extra for JavaScript crawling.
 This is one of the reasons we're such an appealing alternative to JetOctopus, Botify, Lumar and other crawlers.

-How Google handles rendering
+How Google crawls JavaScript

 Over the years, this rise in the prevalence of JavaScript has caused Google various headaches.
 For a long time they struggled to render JavaScript-heavy pages at scale, and their default advice was to utilize server-side or pre-rendering, instead of client-side rendering.